lionheart1022/Bet-Game-API-Flask/README.md

     This is to ensure list order will be adequate even if some players have no finished games.
   Also player `id` is always used as last key to ensure stable ordering.
   If you choose descending ordering, `id` will also sort descending.
+  If you don't specify any ordering, players will be sorted by `id` ascending.
 * `results_per_page` defaults to 10, max is 50
 * `page` - which page to return, defaults to 1